TRC-Loop/USB-OS.SolidOS/SECURITY.md

 ## Reporting a Vulnerability

-If you find a Vulnerability, report it in the Issues Tab.
+If you find a Vulnerability, report it like this Article says it: https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability